riyadattani/mars-rover/README.md

 **How to test**
 - Clone this repository
-- Go to the root and download tech
+Go to the root and download tech:

 ```
 bundle install